 Over 497,000 staff responded to the 2018 survey, a response rate of 46% (compared to a response rate of 45% in 2017).

-All full-time and part-time staff who were directly employed by an NHS organisation on 1 September 2018 were eligible to respond.
 The fieldwork for the survey was carried out in October and November 2018.

 The survey results and associated documentation can be viewed at the National NHS Staff Survey Co-ordination Centre.